prettier/prettier/docs/webstorm.md

 By default, only JavaScript and TypeScript files will be formatted automatically.
 You can further configure what files will be updated using the [glob pattern](https://github.com/isaacs/node-glob#glob-primer).

-Don't forget to install `prettier` first.
+Don't forget to install Prettier first.

 To use Prettier in IntelliJ IDEA, PhpStorm, PyCharm, and other JetBrains IDEs, please install this [plugin](https://plugins.jetbrains.com/plugin/10456-prettier).